girlscript/winter-of-contributing/JavaScript/Topics/Flavours/Typescript.md

 typescript will view ***name*** as string

-Another important reason to consider javascript is the enhanced IDE support,with typescipt we get intelliscence support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding nd less time on debugging.
+Another important reason to consider javascript is the enhanced IDE support,with typescript we get intellisense support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding nd less time on debugging.
  ## Why Typescipt is better?  (from web dev zone )
-- Typescipt make the javascipt code more readable and make easy to debug.
+- Typescript make the javascript code more readable and make easy to debug.
--  As we know  javascript does not support variable type which take more time to identify errors(during run time) so which typescripts add natural syntax for providing types which helps in clearing the bugs easily.
+-  As we know  javascript does not support variable type which take more time to identify errors(during run time) so which typescript add natural syntax for providing types which helps in clearing the bugs easily.
-- Another important reason to consider javascript is the enhanced IDE support,with typescipt we get intelliscence support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding and less time on debugging.
+- Another important reason to consider javascript is the enhanced IDE support,with typescipt we get intellisense support ,ability to refactor code easily and the red squiggy line whenever there is an error along with the desciption of that error.So this way we spend more time on coding and less time on debugging.
 - Since it is open source ,it is always improving.
-- TypeScript is a superset of ES3, ES5, and ES6 and provide all features along with more productivity.
+- Typescript is a superset of ES3, ES5, and ES6 and provide all features along with more productivity.
-- It has powerful type system including generics(TypeScript Generics is a tool which provides a way to create reusable components).
+- It has powerful type system including generics(Typescript Generics is a tool which provides a way to create reusable components).
 - It supports static typing as we know there is a performance benefit to letting the compiler know what type the value is, without having to check it.
-- As it supports static typing ,it(TypeScript) does not allow intermixing of values with different datatypes.If restrictions are violated then it will throw error.
+- As it supports static typing ,it(Typescript) does not allow intermixing of values with different datatypes.If restrictions are violated then it will throw error.

   ```
   let name:  string = "wajiha";